Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/microsoft-graph-api-overview.md

 The Microsoft Graph API exposes multiple APIs from Microsoft cloud services through a single REST API endpoint.
 The unifying URL namespace is _https://_**graph.microsoft.com**

-The API exposes information about productivity entities and the relationships among them, to enable rich navigation in data using:
--	one authentication and authorization system
--	a consistent and unified metadata, payload format, error handling, library, and more
+The API exposes information about productivity entities and the relationships among them, to enable rich navigation in data using	one authentication and authorization system and a consistent and unified metadata, payload format, error handling, library, and more.

 You can turn your formerly difficult or complex queries into simple navigations.